charulagrl/reddit/README.md

 ## Error log

 Logs will be generated in a file service.log.
 For any incorrect output, please check the error log.

+## In-memory database design

+* There is one DataStore object that stores all the data about users, topics, upvotes and downvotes.
+* Users can be created using unique id.
+A hash_map stores all the users with key as user_id and value as user_object.
+* Topics are stored in a hash_map.
+For each new topic, a unique uuid is generated and is stored in a hash_map with key as id and value as topic content.
+* Upvotes and downvotes are stored separately using Counter which keeps the count of upvotes/downvotes against topic_id.
+* Top 20 topics are displayed using Counter inbuilt function most_common.

+## Curl Requests:

+### Create user

+### Create topic

+### Upvote a topic

+### Downvote a topic

+### Get a topic by id

+### Get most upvoted topics